mithril-security/aigovtool/client/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI DRM POC** is an to query and deploy AI models while **guaranteeing data privacy**.
+**BlindAI DRM POC** is an Open-Source solution to query and deploy AI models while **guaranteeing data privacy**.
 It includes a DRM Server and client to monitor inference consumption of a particular model.